-Tigertron and Airazor die, come back, and then almost immediately die again, this time for good.
+Tigatron and Airazor die, come back as Tigerhawk, and then almost immediately die again, this time for good.

 Inferno and Quickstrike get toasted by their own boss.
 Depth Charge and Rampage go up in an immense explosion.
 Tarantulus gets hoisted by his own petard.
 And this is only counting deaths that lasted.

 It's easier just to say that 22 characters were introduced (Including a fusion of two previous characters and a clone of another previous character) and that only eight of them survive to the end of the series (Optimus, Rattrap, Rhinox, Cheetor, Waspinator, Megatron, Blackarachnia and Silverbolt).

 Beast Machines, the sequel series to Beast Wars, trims Rhinox, Megatron, and Optimus from the surviving eight.
 The death count of its new arrivals is harder to calculate; it depends on whether or not taking a character created by the extensive reprogramming of an old one and reverting him to factory settings counts as death.
 The new character definitely permanently ceases to be, but you may not consider that to be "dead."
 If it is counted, the death toll of Beast Machines new arrivals just tops 50%.

 Transformers Animated was also pretty brutal.
 In the first season finale Megatron kills Starscream with the Allspark key, although he gets better a few episodes later.
 In the third season it got worse.